whage/thesis/thesis.md

 #### TypeScript (Microsoft)
 Typescript extends the JavaScript language with optional type annotations and provides a typechecker and transpiler for JavaScript programs.
 Thanks to its type inference, every valid JavaScript program is also a valid TypeScript program so it is possible to gradually transform a JavaScript codebase into a TypeScript one.
+Such languages are said to be gradually typed.

-Optional typing means the programmer can choose to make use of the type checker or not.
+Gradual typing means the programmer can choose to make use of the type checker or not.
 Type annotated parts of the code will be typecheked, the other parts will not.
 In my experience, this tends to make the programmer more lazy.
 Omitting type annotations can help finish writing a certain part of the program faster.
 The program might even run without error when tested.
 The problem is that we likely didn't cover all the